 From the earliest days of the United States Mint, uniformity had been sought within coinage designs.
 For the first several decades in operation, this goal had been met with variable success.
-While most designs were fairly similar, small differences were often noted and because of the rapid pace of design changes, the uniformity was often short lived.
-The first true success in attaining this goal came in the 1830’s when Christian Gobrecht’s Liberty Seated design was adopted across all silver coinage from the half dime to silver dollar.
+While most designs were fairly similar, small differences were often noted and because of the rapid pace of design changes, the uniformity was often short-lived.
+The first true success came in the 1830’s when Christian Gobrecht’s Liberty Seated design was adopted across all silver coinage from the half dime to silver dollar.
 The design had been based on a sketch prepared by Thomas Sully depicting Liberty seated on a rock, drawing inspiration from the depiction of Britannia on contemporary British coinage.
-The Seated Liberty Dimes featuring this design would be minted from 1837 to 1891 and include issues ranging from common to ultra rarities.
+The Seated Liberty Dimes featuring this design would be minted from 1837 to 1891 and include issues ranging from common to ultra rare.

 The original obverse design for the series features an image of Liberty seated on a rock, looking over her right shoulder.
 In one hand she holds a pole with a Phrygian or Freedom cap on top of it, while the other hand rests upon a shield carrying the inscription LIBERTY on a scroll.
 Besides the date below, no other ornamentation appears within the fields.
 The reverse design features an open laurel wreath with a bow tied at the base.
 The inscription UNITED STATES OF AMERICA appears around and the denomination ONE DIME appears within.